 Areas of influence: Pugad Baboy is now the country’s longest-running comic strip, thanks to Polgas and Dagul who never lost their social relevance.
 Their popularity has spawned several books, a TV show, and various merchandise.
 They’re the quintessential satirical heroes who had brought variety to PDI until the comic strip’s controversial exit in June of 2013.
 Pugad Baboy is now rocking the social media, thanks to Rappler.com

 Did you know?
 Like their creator Pol Medina Jr., both Polgas and Dagul wear earrings on their left ears.
 The title of the comic strip actually came from a real piggery in Bulacan.
 Historian Renato Constantino, on the other hand, claims that there was also a real Pugad Baboy in Caloocan at the time of the Philippine Revolution.

-Claim to fame: From mid 80s up to the early 90s, Batibot reigned as the local version of the iconic Sesame Street.
-Through this morning TV show, Kiko Matsing and Pong Pagong–both of whom are loosely based on Jose Rizal’s popular fable–were able to capture the hearts of young Filipinos, and teach them essential values to boot.
+Claim to fame: From the mid-80s up to the early 90s, Batibot reigned as the local version of the iconic Sesame Street.
+Through this morning TV show, Kiko Matsing and Pong Pagong–both of whom are loosely based on Jose Rizal’s popular fable–were able to capture the hearts of young Filipinos and teach them essential values to boot.